 Developers often reach out to their peers while actively seeking to resolve an issue or find a solution to their problem.
 This tends to happen in environments in which they feel familiar and comfortable.
 Driving developers back to branded communities that are replicated to look like existing ones not only comes off as self-serving but also requires that developers try and establish/gauge themselves and those around them in that branded community.
 Unless you can build an owned community that offers more than populated ones, it is generally recommended to become a part of other communities rather than forcing people to come to yours.

 Even though there are a finite number of developer communities and micro-communities, it’s crucial to ensure that the intended audience is truly engaged and active.
 During your research and planning phases, make sure to evaluate user activity and KPIs beyond just potential reach and size.
-Appearing within a developer community is not sufficient; you may be visible to a broader audience, but developers notice when a company is there to partner with them versus selling them a solution.
+Appearing within one is not sufficient; you may be visible to a broader audience, but developers notice when a company is there to partner with them versus selling them a solution.

 2. Speak at a peer level.

 “Selling” to developers is a cardinal sin for most developer marketing programs.
-Within developer communities, the idea of hawking products or solutions is vehemently frowned upon and sometimes even explicitly not allowed.
+The idea of hawking products or solutions is vehemently frowned upon by developers and sometimes even explicitly not allowed within these online spaces.

 Developers are looking for small groups or 1:1 interactions with their developer peers when they are engaging in a community channel.
 Shared content, conversations, and general communication should be approached from the perspective of a fellow dev or a peer, and generally not from a company perspective unless the intended goal is honest and genuine feedback.

 This should also influence what types of content should be shared at a community level.
 While assets like thought-leadership and announcements are appropriate in some cases, more tailored and functional resources are generally the most engaging.
 Documentation, technical how-to’s, opportunities to meet peers, and similar content are the most ideal.